Supplementary Materials for Teaching About Repair

 The Maintainers — Coloring Book

 Do not be misled by “Coloring Book”!
-This is important and sophisticated material, designed for high school students.
+This is sophisticated material, designed for high school students.

 Repair is a core part of maintenance.